Best Beaches in West Maui Top Guide 2025

 Slaughterhouse Beach, aka Mokulei’a Bay

 Slaughterhouse, also known as Mokul’ia Beach, is a popular spot for surfing and snorkeling.
-Please note that parking is limited, with only ten parking spots.
+Please note that parking is limited, with only 10 parking spots available.
 There is a steep staircase to access the beach.

 This beach is also great for body surfing and boogie boarding.
 Cliffs surround the beach, and the bay offers shade during the early and late hours of the day.
 Its large sandy beach makes it kid-friendly.